Certificates: Create and Manage TLS Certificates

-Manage SSL certificates, creating self-signed certificates and certificate requests, and importing certificates signed by a certificate authority .
+Manage TLS certificates, create self-signed certificates and certificate requests, and import certificates signed by a certificate authority .

-The BeyondTrust Appliance comes with a self-signed certificate pre-installed.
-However, to effectively use your BeyondTrust Appliance, you also need to at minimum create a self-signed certificate, preferably requesting and uploading a certificate signed by a certificate authority.
+The BeyondTrust Appliance B Series comes with a self-signed certificate pre-installed.
+However, to effectively use your B Series Appliance, you also need to, at minimum, create a self-signed certificate; preferably requesting and uploading a certificate signed by a certificate authority.
 In addition to the CA certificate request feature, BeyondTrust includes functionality for obtaining and automatically renewing its own TLS certificates from the open Certificate Authority Let's Encrypt.

 Let's Encrypt issues signed certificates which are valid for 90 days, yet have the capability of automatically renewing themselves indefinitely.
 In order to request a Let's Encrypt certificate, or to renew one in the future, you must meet the following requirements: